vivaria/edisonrul.ing/docs/source/cards/r/rockstone-warrior.md

 ### Card Rulings

-●If you attack with “Rockstone Warrior” and your opponent activates “Dimension Wall,” you still stake no damage from the attack, due to “Rockstone Warrior’s” effect.
+*   If you attack with “Rockstone Warrior” and your opponent activates “Dimension Wall,” you still stake no damage from the attack, due to “Rockstone Warrior’s” effect.
-●You can't use “Rockstone Tokens” for a Tribute Set because that is still a Tribute Summon.
+*   You can't use “Rockstone Tokens” for a Tribute Set because that is still a Tribute Summon.